s5202188/DotsAndBoxes_s5202188/testlib/README.md

-## Module testlib
+## logic module
-This module contains the library code used for student tests.
-Tests may not be changed in spirit, preferably not at all.
+This module is where you implement your game logic.
+It is independent of Android, can be tested independently, and could potentially be used for other platforms.